 Think about the last time you were in a team meeting or even the last Board meeting.
 How long was it before you said anything?
 Before everyone had a chance to speak again, did you get the opportunity to speak, even to just say a few words?
 Did you get the chance to share your thoughts?
 Was there so much interrupting going on it left you wondering if you could be bothered to speak?
 Did they allow you to sit in your silence, waiting curiously for what you were about to say?
 Could you feel them actively listening, safe in the knowledge that you would not be interrupted?
 How might that feel like?

-As a species we since man first arrived on this earth we have learned how to actively listen.
+As a species, since man first arrived on this earth, we have learned how to actively listen.
 Without this skill, our survival would have been impacted.
 Being conscious of all the sounds around us meant that we would be aware, immediately, of anything that could kill us so we could take action.

-In addition, we needed to fit into to the tribe, as being excluded could be catastrophic to our seeing another day.
+In addition, we needed to fit into the tribe, as being excluded could be catastrophic as to our seeing another day.

 Listening increases the quality and depth of your relationships, develops a higher level of trust between the two of you, and enables the speaker to feel heard and to think better

 As I delve deeper into the listening and thinking space, I realise how much I too have been missing from my conversations.